 After the artist’s death, his widow, noted writer Francine Duplessis Gray, used Morrison’s gallery for major installations of her husband’s work.

 Morrison sees the acquisition of works from major artists’ estates as one of his future goals.
-He just bought 400 works from the estate of Alexander Liberman, a Russian-American artist known for his signature red steel sculptures and geometric paintings.
+He recently bought 400 works from the estate of Alexander Liberman, a Russian-American artist known for his signature red steel sculptures and geometric paintings.

 He is interested in adding works from other important deceased artists such as sculptor and photographer Kenneth Snelson, Clement Meadmore, one of the most highly respected artists of his generation, Edward Dugmore, an abstract expressionist who died in 1996, Christopher Armstrong, a brilliant painter of seascapes, and George Sugarman, whose sculptures, drawings and paintings defied a definitive style.